SkMdSufiyan/Day27-CRUD-withFormik-Task/README.md

 Applied all the required implementations.
 Provided all the necessary comment lines at the required lines in the code.

-Kindly DO NOT REFRESH the netlify site of this task when you are in the page other than home (dashboard) page.
+Kindly DO NOT REFRESH the netlify site of this task when you are in the page other than home (all-products-list) page.
 If you refresh on page other than home page, then it will give "page not found" (problem with netlify deployment).